gregidonut/deMMO/wiki/README.md

     }
     ```

   we plan on making wasteland a pvp zone( hadn't been clearly defined yet )

 - Map(no instances yet)
+  the specification discussed, per last meeting, is 9 maps as tiles in a 9x9 square
 - Mob
   we currently have 9 mob instances(including *nameless* boss) which is still
   incomplete some of the biomes lack the specified number of mobs as per business
   requirements since it should be three for each biome except wasteLand
+  per last meeting, there should be 17 mobs which is pretty ambitious IMO
     ```go
     biomeInstances := [5]topLevelObjects.Biome{
         {